kuiper2000/chaos_and_predictability/_sources/week1/Week1.md

 \
 __Introduction to ensemble forecast in weather and climate__
 \
 Given the discussion about, we know two facts: (1) ensemble forecast is necessary when talking about predictability and (2) predictability limit is state-dependent.
-We also use Lorenz 63 model to reaffirm these facts.
-Now, let's try to include both conclusions in a single formula.
+We also use Lorenz 63 model to justify these statements.
+Now, let's try to describe both facts in a single formula.
 First, we can write down the prognostic equations in a more generalized form.

 ```{math}
 :label: eq3